 In my role at Athlete Assessments, I have had the opportunity to work with more than 700 different teams over a 15 year period.
 In working with this many teams, I have had the privilege of seeing a lot of different cultures – successful and unsuccessful.
 In terms of successful cultures, there are certainly patterns of behavior that have become clear to me that signal a successful culture.

-10 Factors Defining Successful Cultures:
+10 Factors that Define Successful Cultures:

 - The Coaches have been deliberate about creating the culture they want.
 They have never let it just happen or emerge.